Santiago Bernabéu: Post-Civil War

 After the war, Bernabéu proceeded to spend the next several months finding and contacting former players, directors, and club members, eventually restructuring the club.

 In 1943, Bernabéu was elected president of Real Madrid – a position he would occupy until his death on 2 June 1978, beginning to implant his ideas.
 He restructured the club at all levels, in what would become the normal operating structure of professional clubs in the future, giving every section and level of the club independent technical teams and recruiting people who were ambitious and visionary in their own right, such as Raimundo Saporta.

-He then endeavoured to build what would become the stadium that today bears his name, at the time the largest stadium in all of Europe.
+He then went on to build what would become the stadium that today bears his name, at the time the largest stadium in all of Europe.
 The Ciudad Deportiva, built so that the players could train without damaging the stadium's pitch, was also constructed during these years.
-Finally, he embarked upon an ambitious strategy of signing world-class players from Spain and abroad, the most prominent of them being the signing of Alfredo Di Stéfano.
-During Bernabéu's presidency many of Real Madrid's most legendary names played for the club, including Molowny, Muñoz, Di Stéfano, Gento, Rial, Santamaría, Kopa, Puskás, Amancio, Pirri, Netzer, Santillana, Juanito, Camacho, del Bosque, and many others.
-With this legendary team, Real Madrid would go on to usher in an unprecedented era of dominance both domestically and internationally, highlighted by its five consecutive European Cup triumphs and numerous domestic titles.
+In addition to this, he embarked upon a strategy of signing world-class players from Spain and abroad, the most prominent of them being the signing of Alfredo Di Stéfano.
+During Bernabéu's presidency many of Real Madrid's most legendary names played for the club, including Molowny, Muñoz, Di Stéfano, Gento, Rial, Santamaría, Kopa, Puskás, Amancio, Pirri, Netzer, Breitner, Santillana, Stielike, Juanito, Jensen, Camacho, and many others.
+With this team, Real Madrid would go on to usher in an unprecedented era of dominance both domestically and internationally, highlighted by its five consecutive European Cup triumphs and numerous domestic titles.